 If you’re broke, wasting money isn’t an option.

-Yes, if you broke just say that …
+Yes, if you are broke just say that …

-But most importantly, remember don’t waste your money – live with your means.
+But most importantly, remember don’t waste your money – live by your means.
 Don’t flash for your followers on social media.

-Actually, can we finally make flashing for social media likes a fad?
+Actually, can we finally make flashing for social media like a fad?

 Crazy how you don’t feel guilty saving money but if you consciously waste one dollar you must muster the courage to check your bank balance.

-If you’re ever been scared to check your bank balance after a night out you’re not alone.
+If you’ve ever been scared to check your bank balance after a night out you’re not alone.